ryanatkn/cosmicplayground/README.md

 > [:milky_way: cosmicplayground.org](https://www.cosmicplayground.org)

 [cosmicplayground.org](https://www.cosmicplayground.org)
-is a playful exploration of some tools and toys using web technology.
+is an educational hobby project exploring some tools and toys using web technology.
-It's an experiment in developing an educational hobby project in public with an open community and open source code.
+It's being developed in public with an open community and open source code.
 Join us if you want to improve your webdev skills with Svelte, SvelteKit, and TypeScript while making games in space!